lindenb/jvarkit/docs/VcfBurdenFisherH.md

 > [http://dx.doi.org/10.6084/m9.figshare.1425030](http://dx.doi.org/10.6084/m9.figshare.1425030)

+## Input

-Variant in that VCF should have one and only one ALT allele.
+Variants in that VCF should have one and only one ALT allele.
 Use https://github.com/lindenb/jvarkit/wiki/VcfMultiToOneAllele if needed.

 VCF header must contain a pedigree ( see VCFinjectPedigree ) or a pedigree must be defined.

 ## Lumpy-SV

  * 20180115: this tools recognize lumpy-sv genotypes

-### Output

-#### INFO column

- *  BurdenFisher : Fisher test

-#### FILTER column

- *  BurdenFisher :Fisher test doesn't meet  user's requirements

 ### see also